mobianglobal/mobian-api-php/README.md

-# MOBIAN Global, Reseller API for PHP
+# MOBIAN API Client for PHP

 The MOBIAN Reseller API can be used to book various travel services.
 For the resellers we tend to make the integration as easy as possible by setting up a default package.
 This should take care of the default requests and validations on the API side.